Which of the following best describes the primary focus of microb... | Study Prep in Pearson+

 1

+Step 2: Recognize that microbiology primarily deals with organisms that are not visible to the naked eye, such as bacteria, viruses, fungi, and protozoa, which require a microscope to be observed.

+Step 3: Compare the given options to the definition of microbiology: the study of animal behavior, chemical reactions in organisms, and human organ structure do not specifically focus on microscopic organisms.

-Understand that microbiology is a branch of biology focused on studying organisms that are too small to be seen with the naked eye.
+Step 4: Identify that the option stating 'The study of organisms too small to be seen without a microscope' aligns perfectly with the core focus of microbiology.

-Recognize that these microscopic organisms include bacteria, viruses, fungi, and protozoa, which are the primary subjects of microbiology.

-Differentiate microbiology from other biological sciences by noting that it does not primarily study chemical reactions in living organisms (biochemistry), human organ structure and function (anatomy and physiology), or animal behavior (ethology).

-Focus on the fact that microbiology involves understanding the characteristics, behaviors, and roles of microorganisms in various environments, including their impact on health, ecology, and industry.

-Conclude that the best description of microbiology is the study of microscopic organisms such as bacteria, viruses, fungi, and protozoa.
+Step 5: Conclude that the best description of microbiology is the study of microscopic organisms, distinguishing it from other biological or chemical studies.

 Watch next